FailAcademy/learning/wdp-vancouver/_lessons/week-05/01-intro-to-es2105.md

 ## Exercise 1

-[Refactor the previous Codepen example](http://codepen.io/redacademy/pen/pyZpqV) with `let` to fix the issue previously cause by `var`.
+[Refactor the previous CodePen example](http://codepen.io/redacademy/pen/pyZpqV) with `let` to fix the issue previously cause by `var`.

 ---